Trent Murphy: Professional career

+Pre-draft

 On December 18, 2013, it was announced that Murphy accepted his invitation to play in the 2014 Senior Bowl.
+During the practices leading up to the game, he was tested at both the defensive end and outside linebacker positions.
 Murphy was regarded as one of the top defenders in college football, but was seen as a disappointment by a media member during Senior Bowl practices.
-On January 25, 2014, Murphy played in the Reese's Senior Bowl and made four combined tackles as a part of Atlanta Falcons' head coach Mike Smith's North team that lost 20-10 to the South.
+On January 25, 2014, Murphy played in the Reese's Senior Bowl and made four combined tackles as a part of Atlanta Falcons head coach Mike Smith's North team that lost 20–10 to the South.
 He was one of 35 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Murphy performed all of the combine drills, finishing second in the three-cone drill and 14th in the broad jump.
 On March 20, 2014, Murphy attended Stanford's pro day and opted to run his 40-yard dash (4.82s), 20-yard dash (2.80s), and 10-yard dash (1.67s) again.
 He also performed positional drills and met with team representatives and scouts from 29 NFL teams.
 At the conclusion of the pre-draft process, Murphy was projected to be a second or third round pick by NFL analysts and scouts.
 He was ranked the eighth best defensive end prospect in the draft by NFLDraftScout.com.